 Risk Scenarios for COBIT 5 for Risk

 This professional guide will provide practical guidance on how to use COBIT 5 for Risk to solve for current business issues.
 Specific risk scenarios, along with other pragmatic application methods, will be demonstrated.
-It is scheduled to be available in second quarter 2014.
+The issue date is still to be determined.

 Sarbanes-Oxley: Using COBIT 5